jhvanderschee/jekyllcodex/basics.md

 ### Dynamic menu

 Creating a menu that automagically discovers and adds new pages is also possible with plain Liquid.
-More info and a demo can be found on [GitHub](https://github.com/jnvsor/jekyll-dynamic-menu).
+More info and a demo can be found [here](https://github.com/jnvsor/jekyll-dynamic-menu).
 When you put the two files ('menulevel' and 'menushow') in your '_includes' folder you can generate a dynamic menu with the following command:

 <pre>&lcub;% include menulevel url='' %&rcub;</pre>